engity-com/bifroest/docs/reference/authorization/simple.md

 ---
 toc_depth: 4
-description: How to authorize a requesting user the simplest way with Bifröst.
+description: How to simply authorize a requesting user with Bifröst.
 ---

 # Simple authorization